ptrefall/fluid-hierarchical-task-network/README.md

     }
 }
 ```
-Note how this is a plan-only effect.
-This is because we predict that we will arrive at this location when we attempt to move there, but we don't know whether we ever get there during plan execution.
-In the MoveTo example below we continue the task until we arrive at the destination, but there are cases where we'd want to just set the destination and return success for movement, as we might want to perform other tasks while moving.
-Because of this, we rely on some system external from this effect to set the state on arrival.

 Next, we can extend our MyDomainBuilder with a new function that expose this effect
 ```C#
 public MyDomainBuilder SetLocation(Location location)